HawgBeat - Gritty bullpen performance lifts Diamond Hogs to series win over Alabama

 Alabama re-established its lead in the fifth, when shortstop Jim Jarvis cranked his second homer and fourth extra-base hit of the series to right field for a 3-2 lead.
 That ended Adcock’s day after 10 outs, three hits, a run, a walk and three strikeouts.

+"Cody Adcock, great job," Van Horn said.
+"Dylan Carter was the man, though.
+I mean, Dylan came in and did a tremendous job going through that tough order, left, right.
+Super job."

-Dylan Carter, who logged 30 pitches and seven outs in Saturday’s 9-6 win, was the second Razorback out of the bullpen, and he induced four ground balls, one of which Harold Coll airmailed to first in his third start at short of the season, and the other three for outs.
+Carter, who logged 30 pitches and seven outs in Saturday’s 9-6 win, was the second Razorback out of the bullpen, and he induced four ground balls in the fifth, one of which Harold Coll airmailed to first in his third start at short of the season, and the other three for outs.

 The sophomore righty became the pitcher of record when the Hogs took the lead in the bottom of the fifth.
 Center fielder Tavian Josenberger bunted for a hit to lead it off and chased Hitt from the contest in doing so.